qburn93/hangman-game/README.md

 - 15 Click 'Add buildpack' and select Node.js from the options.

 - 16 Scroll back to the top where you will see 'Open app'.
-BEFORE opening, you will need to redeploy as the first deployment happened before Node.js was installed as a buildpack.
+BEFORE opening, you will need to redeploy, as the first deployment happened before Node.js was installed as a buildpack.
 If you open now, there will be an error.
 <hr>

 # Github